oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-naming-conventions-for-your-boolean-property/rule.md

 public bool IsInvoiceSent { get; set; }
 Good Example - Naming Convention for Boolean Property

-We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.​
+We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.